Chapter 3: The Mist

 The boom was heard throughout the city and, no doubt, warned the throne's usurper of an eminent attack.
 The smoke began to dissipate and Ryu noticed a wide grin spread across Doel's face.

 "There's your battering ram, boy," the dwarf smirked.
 The large double doors, that had been the entrance to the castle, had been blasted open.
 Chunks of wood and steel flew through the sky but no one was hurt because they had all ran to the other edge of the drawbridge when they saw that the dynamite was lit and, in turn, ducked behind a wall.

 After it had settled, however, the king, his guard, and the three travelers returned to the doorway.
 From the outside the castle's interior could barely be seen, because it was still thick with smoke, but they remembered where the doorway had been moments ago.

 "Alright, let's do this," Ryu said, as his right hand tightly grasped his sword.
-He noted that Bae'run kept his right arm behind his back, likely to ready a concealed dagger in the event of any much-expected danger.
+He noted that Bae'run had kept his right arm behind his back, likely to ready a concealed dagger in the event of any much-expected danger.

 "Good luck, travelers.
 Should you succeed I promise you that my bards will sing songs in your honor for generations.
 Should you fail," the king paused.

 "We won't," Doel interrupted, as his short, stubby legs carried him into Castle Camlon.
 He pulled the large hammer, that he had held on his back, free and wielded it with two hands.

 They had traveled through a few rooms - a hallway, a large room, and another hallway through a side door on the right - with relative ease but it wasn't long before Ryu realized that it was not smoke that filled the castle's corridors at all.
 It was mist.